aprobinson/CMakeTutorial/README.md

 Running main executable in parallel:
 ---------

-Whether or not the main executable is build using MPI or not it is always valid to run it using ./main.
+Whether or not the main executable is built using MPI it is always valid to run it using ./main.
 To run it in parallel, the following command must be used:

 mpiexec -n p main